gem/risk-profiles/README.md

 The authors are grateful for the input from dozens of local and international experts.
 A list of contributors can be found at https://www.globalquakemodel.org/risk-model-contributors.

-# License
+# 📃 License
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa], which requires:

+* Attribution (you must give appropriate credit, provide a link to the license, and indicate if changes were made)
+* Non-commercial (you may not use the material for commercial purposes)
+* ShareAlike (derivatives created must be made available under the same license as the original)

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]